-With flying ant day over, I was wondering just how they fly so efficiently.
+With flying ant day over, I wondered how they fly so efficiently.
 I wanted to find out and would like to share the information I found with you.

 Insects use their wings to fly.
 Muscles move thin layers of sclerotin up and down to allow the insect to hover or move around.
 Some insects have a click mechanism that clicks the wings up and down, giving them greater efficiency and speed.

 I found a lot of information, including the incredible speed of some species.
 If you want to find out more, there is some great information below.

 Insects may have one or two pairs of wings and are efficient flyers.
 Insects use a sequence of muscle actions along with wing movements to keep them in the air.

 As the only invertebrate animals that can fly, insects evolved and developed flight a long time before birds, bats, or any other flying animal.
-The earliest fossils of insects with flight capabilities date back to about 300 million years ago.
+The earliest fossils of insects with flight capabilities date back about 300 million years ago.

-Some dragonflies in the late Paleozoic Era in the Carboniferous period were also the largest insects to have lived, with a wingspan of over two feet.
+Some dragonflies in the late Paleozoic Era in the Carboniferous period were also the giant insects to have lived, with a wingspan of over two feet.

-Many species of insects cannot fly because they have lost their wings through evolution or never developed them.
+Many insects cannot fly because they have lost their wings through evolution or never developed them.

 Most flying adult insets have developed two pairs of wings.
-The wings have developed from lateral expansions of the two hind segments of the thorax.
-The expansions can be seen in some fossils and are called paranota.
+The wings have generated from lateral expansions of the two hind segments of the thorax.
+The increases can be seen in some fossils and are called paranoia.

 The wing is made up of sclerotin.
-Sclerotin is a flexible but strong substance that covers the insect’s body, making it hard.
+Sclerotin is a flexible but strong substance that covers the insect’s body, making it complicated.
 The wings are made up of two transparent, thin layers.

 The two layers of sclerotin look like a single membrane but are strengthened by hollow rods of sclerotin.